ensaremirerol/BigAdd/README.md

 Lexical analyzer checks flag status with "Bitwise And" or "=="

-After a non keyword word, lexical analyzer sets flag to NOP
+After a non-keyword word, the lexical analyzer sets the flag to NOP

 #### All Keywords
 KeyCode | Keyword | Expected Keycode | Expected keyword | Expected Flag      | Next Flag